 Walpole rebuilt the existing house in stages starting in 1749, 1760, 1772 and 1776.
 These modifications added gothic features such as towers and battlements outside and elaborate decoration inside to create “gloomth” to suit Walpole’s collection of antiquarian objects, contrasting with the “riant” (smiling) garden.
 The interior included a Robert Adam fireplace; parts of the exterior were designed by James Essex.
 The garden contained a large seat shaped like a Rococo sea shell.

-“Dear creature! how much I am obliged to you; and when you have finished Udolpho, we will read the Italian together; and I have made out a list of ten or twelve more of the same kind for you.”
+The Castle of Wolfenbach – Eliza Parsons “Dear creature! how much I am obliged to you; and when you have finished Udolpho, we will read the Italian together; and I have made out a list of ten or twelve more of the same kind for you.”
 “Have you, indeed!
 How glad I am! — What are they all?”
 “I will read you their names directly; here they are, in my pocket-book.
 Castle of Wolfenbach, Clermont, Mysterious Warnings, Necromancer of the Black Forest, Midnight Bell, Orphan of the Rhine, and Horrid Mysteries.
 Those will last us some time.”
 “Yes, pretty well; but are they all horrid, are you sure they are all horrid?”
 “Yes, quite sure; for a particular friend of mine, a Miss Andrews, a sweet girl, one of the sweetest creatures in the world, has read every one of them.” –Northanger Abbey If you were recently introduced to Northanger Abbey through the ITV film, or if you’ve already read the book, you may be curious to know more about the Gothic novels Catherine and Isabella planned to read together.
 The Castle of Wolfenbach was written by Eliza Parsons and published in 1793.
 Our heroine is a “wretched Matilda” as per Henry Tilney’s Gothic pastiche, and we meet her in flight from her lecherous uncle, seeking refuge in the suitably ancient and haunted Castle of Wolfenbach.
-As in Northanger Abbey, Matilda explores a forbidden wing of the castle, and makes the very discovery Catherine Morland had hoped for: the horrifying mystery of the missing Countess of Wolfenbach. (more…)
+As in Northanger Abbey, Matilda explores a forbidden wing of the castle, and makes the very discovery Catherine Morland had hoped for: the (more…)

 You certainly must have heard before I can tell you that Col. Orde has married our cousin, Margt.
 Beckford, the Marchess. of Douglas’s sister.
 The papers say that her father disinherits her, but I think too well of an Orde to suppose that she has not a handsome independence of her own.
 Jane Austen to Cassandra May 29, 1811 William Thomas Beckford (1 October 1760 – 2 May 1844), usually known as William Beckford, was an English novelist, art critic, travel writer and politician.
 He was Member of Parliament for Wells from 1784 to 1790, for Hindon from 1790 to 1795 and again from 1806 to 1820.
 Beckford was born in the family’s London home at 22 Soho Square.
 At the age of ten, he inherited a large fortune from his father, a former Lord Mayor of the City of London, William Beckford consisting of £1 million in cash, land at Fonthill (including the Palladian mansion Fonthill Splendens) in Wiltshire, and several sugar plantations in Jamaica.
 This allowed him to indulge his interest in art and architecture, as well as writing.
 He was trained by Wolfgang Amadeus Mozart in music.
 Thirteen years later he married the fourth Earl of Aboyne’s daughter, Lady Margaret Gordon on May 5, 1783.
 However, Beckford was hounded out of polite English society when (probably unfounded) gossip accused him of “sexual irregularity”- at that time a capitol offense.
 Beckford chose exile, in the company of his young wife, whom he grew to love deeply, but who (more…)